- java.lang.Object

 @DraftApi("perhaps add space around block elements and some other elements (br), perhaps normalize whitespace") public abstract String text()

 Gets concatenated text content of this node.
 Text is concatenated recursively in the same order in which it would appear in HTML.
 Attribute values are not included.
-No whitespace normalization is performed.- Returns:
+No whitespace normalization is performed.

 public String toString()